 - Preheat oven to 400 degrees F and line a rimmed baking sheet with parchment paper.

-- Spread chickpeas on prepared baking sheet evenly so they aren't touching as much as possible.
+- Spread chickpeas on prepared baking sheet evenly so they aren't touching.

-- Store chickpeas in an airtight container or jar for up to a week.
+- Store chickpeas in an airtight container or jar for up to 5 days.

 - You can leave the chickpeas in the cooled oven for hours, or even overnight, if you wish.
 This is a great option if you need to leave the house.
 Just don’t forget they’re in there! :-)

 - Play around with the spices- you can use this same cooking method with different spice combinations, both savory and sweet.

 - This recipe yields only about 1 cup of roasted chickpeas.
 If you want to make more, simply double, triple, or quadruple the recipe.
 You may need to use two baking sheets to ensure the chickpeas don’t touch if you more than double it.

 - Some readers have commented that the chickpeas come out burned and inedible.
 One reader commented that it’s likely they are using an electric oven.
 I wrote these instructions for a gas oven.
 Gas loses heat more quickly than electric, so with more heat retained in electric, the chickpeas may burn even after turning the oven off.
 That’s why if you are using an electric oven, it may be a good idea to crack open the oven door to help release the heat faster.